Tonyb94/PPG-Signal-Processing/README.md

 # - play build

-# NB.: Use lounch.json inside .vscode to Debug (Do not overite !!)
+# NB.: Use launch.json inside .vscode folder to Debug (Do not overite !!)
 ```
 # Debug

- - Op1: Download MCU drivers for Jlink and Jlink compatible tools for STM32F411RE
+ - Op1: Download MCU drivers for Jlink Debgger and Jlink compatible tools for STM32F411RE

  - Op2: Download STLINK and STM32CubeIDE